cenkbasarannn/ChilizWeb3Bootcamp-FinalCase/virtual-meet/README.md

-# Virtual Meet Tempalte
+# Virtual Meet Complete

-Template for starting the Virtual Meet in CHZ network, using Moralis
+Complete version of the Virtual Meet in CHZ network, using Moralis

 ## Configuration Process